trevorkbond/LearnOfChrist/README.md

 ![Entity relationship diagram](erd.png)

 Here is a very simple system architecture diagram - you will notice that it is hardly complex.
-My NextJS And Supabase take care of everything.
+My NextJS components and Supabase take care of everything.
 There are some abstracted details due to the project being deployed on Vercel.

 ![System diagram](simple_system_diagram.png)